glennhenry/cs-notes/docs/data-structures-and-algorithms/23-cycle-detection/cycle-detection.md

 The idea of this algorithm is that if a cycle exist in a sequence, both pointer will eventually meet at some point.
 The fast pointer, will eventually catch up with the slow pointer.
 If there are no sequence, then the fast pointer will finish first before even meeting slow pointer.

-Here is the pseudocode for the algorithm to detect linked list :
+Here is the pseudocode for the algorithm to detect linked list:

 ```
 function hasCycle(head):